hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### Options list

-- We recommend keeping option content clear and concise; avoid full sentences.
+- Keep option content clear and concise; avoid full sentences.
 - Avoid repeating the same word at the beginning of a set of options.
 - Order the options in a logical way based on the use case.
 For example:
   - default or most commonly selected options first